DeplanckeLab/ChromatinHD/docs/source/index.md

 ChromatinHD analyzes single-cell ATAC+RNA data using the raw fragments as input, by automatically adapting the scale at which relevant chromatin changes on a per-position, per-cell, and per-gene basis.
+This enables identification of functional chromatin changes regardless of whether they occur in a narrow or broad region.

+ChromatinHD models can capture long-range interactions by considering fragments co-occuring within the same cell, as we highlight in [Figure 5 of our paper](https://www.biorxiv.org/content/10.1101/2023.07.21.549899v1),

+ChromatinHD models can also capture changes in fragment size that are related to gene expression changes, likely driven by dense direct and indirect binding of transcription factors, as we highlight in [Figure 6 of our paper](https://www.biorxiv.org/content/10.1101/2023.07.21.549899v1).

 Currently, the following models are supported: